 By the end of the first year, the flight Network had transported 137 World War II vets to the Memorial.

 Today, the program is a national organization and mostly uses commercial aircraft.
-By the end of 2009, the Network will have transported more than 42,000 veterans to our nation's capital to visit the National World War II Memorial.
+The number of Vets and their guides taking advantage of the program is impressive.
+In 2016, the Network transported 20,558 veterans plus 18,202 guardians who accompanied the Vets to our nation's capital to visit the National World War II Memorial and other Memorial sites.

 THE BOYS OF POINTE DU HOC

 THE SALUTING BOY ON OMAHA BEACH